-4.5.
-Error Analysis of DeepPerson vs. Benchmark Methods
+4.5 Error Analysis of DeepPerson Versus Benchmark Methods

-As noted in Figure 2 and related discussion, and shown empirically with ablation results presented in Tables 6 and 7, the psychological concepts and patterns derived using CNN-LSTM coupled with wlpHAN (with performance boosted by SPDFiT) are critical to the performance of DeepPerson relative to the state-of-the-art.
+As noted in Figure 2 and related discussion, and shown empirically with ablation results presented in Tables 6 and 7, the psychological concepts and patterns derived using CNN-LSTM coupled with wlpHAN (with performance boosted by SPDFiT) are critical to the performance of DeepPerson relative to the state-of-theart.
 To delve deeper into these results, we conducted a series of pair-wise comparisons of instance-level error rates for DeepPerson versus CNN-1, CNN-2, PersonaBERT, and AttRCNN.
-In each comparison, we identified the 25% of instances on PANDORA with the widest prediction error margins between DeepPerson and each comparison method (i.e., the cases where DeepPerson was most accurate relative to the comparison method in terms of MSE or mean absolute error (MAE)).
-For these instances, we then used the following additive ablation settings to identify how various components of DeepPerson contributed to these deltas: CNN-LSTM (word), CNN-LSTM (Syn-Sem+Word), CNN-LSTM (SynSem+ Concept+Word), CNN-LSTM (+wlpHAN), and CNN-LSTM (+SPFFiT), which is the full DeepPerson.
-Furthermore, this analysis was performed within each of the Big Five traits (i.e., for
+In each comparison, we identified the 25% of instances on PANDORA with the widest prediction error margins between DeepPerson and each comparison method (i.e., the cases where DeepPerson was most accurate relative to the comparison method in terms of MSE or MAE).
+For these instances, we then used the following additive ablation settings to identify how various components of DeepPerson contributed to these deltas: CNN-LSTM (word), CNN-LSTM (SynSem+Word), CNN-LSTM (SynSem+Concept+Word), CNN-LSTM (+wlpHAN), and CNN-LSTM (+SPFFiT) which is the full DeepPerson.
+Further, this analysis was performed within each of the Big Five traits (i.e., for all five DVs) to allow better understanding of how learned patterns/components improve identification of different personality traits.
+The results for MSE appear in Figure 5.
+Note that the y-axis shows relative improvements compared to the previous component.